mervick/aes-everywhere/README.md

-# AES Everywhere - Cross Language Encryption Library  (Bash, C++, C#, GoLang, Java, JavaScript, PHP, Python)
+# AES Everywhere - Cross Language Encryption Library  (Bash, C++, C#, GoLang, Java, JavaScript, PHP, Python, Swift)

 AES Everywhere is Cross Language Encryption Library which provides the ability to encrypt and decrypt data using a single algorithm in different programming languages and on different platforms.

-It implements OpenSSL compatible cryptography.
+This is an implementation of the AES algorithm, specifically CBC mode, with 256 bits key length and PKCS7 padding.
-Cipher: AES/256/CBC/PKCS7Padding with random generated salt
+It implements OpenSSL compatible cryptography with random generated salt

 ## Implementations